Dinosaur Discovery Trail

 Permanent Outdoor Exhibit

 For more than 25 years, dinosaurs have been a popular summer exhibit at the Virginia Living Museum.
-On Oct.
-15, as part of its 50th anniversary celebration, the museum opened a permanent outdoor Dinosaur Discovery Trail.
+In 2016, as part of its 50th anniversary celebration, the museum opened a permanent outdoor Dinosaur Discovery Trail.

 This permanent exhibit showcases 16 of the majestic animals that ruled our earth for more than 150 million years.
 Visitors walk through the woods to see realistic one-third to full-size dinosaurs from the Jurassic and Cretaceous periods.
 The dinosaurs range in size from a mini ankylosaur to a 16-foot-tall Brachiosaurus.
 There is a baby T. rex photo op, a half-size T. rex, plus several nests and baby dinosaurs.

 The trail also includes a Paleo camp, dig pits for amateur paleontologists, and displays of dinosaur and other fossils, including an actual whale specimen from Hampton Roads.

 - Brachiosaurus & Brachiosaurus with twisted neck